Welcome | spec | C-PLOT | Support | Users | Contact

 The serial device tty modes refer to the kind of character processing the UNIX kernel inserts between the serial device and the spec program.
 (Depending on the platform, tty modes descriptions might be found in the termios(3), termio(7) or tty(4) sections of the UNIX man pages.) spec sets the tty modes for a particular serial device according to the selection in spec's hardware config file.

 The standard serial ports can be configured in either raw mode or several flavors of cooked mode.
-In raw mode, the kernel does no processing of the bytes transmitted and received, passing all of the 256 possible values through.
+In raw mode, the kernel does minimal processing of the bytes transmitted and received, generally passing all of the 256 possible values through.
 Also, the received bytes are available to spec as soon as they are received by the kernel.
 For transferring binary data, raw mode is essential.
 On some platforms, a seven-bit raw mode is available, where the eighth bit is used for parity.

 spec does turn off input echoing in both raw and cooked modes.